-The draft variation as proposed following assessment was approved without change.
+For reasons set out in this report, the draft variation as proposed following assessment was approved without change.
 The variation takes effect on the date of gazettal.
 The approved draft variation is at Attachment A.

 The related explanatory statement is at Attachment B. An explanatory statement is required to accompany an instrument if it is lodged on the Federal Register of Legislation.